pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 > When you have fewer candidates per opening, you have to be more creative.
 The high openings figure does partly reflect recruiting intensity, and not actual roles and seats and slots.

 The bottom line is firms behave in reality exactly as in the model.
-The fact that firms post several vacancies per position does not mean that we should discount vacancy data.
+The fact that firms post several vacancies per position does not mean that vacancy data should be discounted.
 This behavior is what matching models predict.

 #### Aren't vacancies just noise?